 Motivation is a kind of driving force that drives a person to achieve desired goals or certain performance levels.
 Motivation is such a force that enables someone to give his best for achieving his best.
 If an organization can fully motivate its employees through various measures then they will able to provide the best support for the organization.
-Many psychologists studied human behavior and they introduced different theories of motivation.
+Many psychologists studied human behavior and introduced different theories of motivation.
 Generally, employee motivation theories provide a great understanding regarding how people behave and which activity helps to motivate them.

 1. Maslow’s Hierarchy of Needs Theory

 - Physiological Needs: These are the very basic needs for the survival of human beings and are located at the bottom level of pyramids.
 Physiological needs include sleep, food, water, shelter, etc.

-- Safety and security: At second level of pyramid, safety and security is mainly considered for salary, shelter, foods, threats etc.
+- Safety and security: At the second level of the pyramid, safety and security are mainly considered for salary, shelter, food, threats, etc.

 - Self-esteem: This refers to the need for respect and recognition.